clojure-emacs/cider/doc/installation.md

 !!! note

-    `x.y.z` should match the version of CIDER you're currently using (say `0.17.0`).
+    `x.y.z` should be compatible with the version of CIDER you're currently using.
-    For snapshot releases of CIDER you should use the snapshot of the plugin as well (say `0.18.0-SNAPSHOT`).
+    The required version can be checked in `cider-required-middleware-version`.
+    Prior to CIDER 0.18, CIDER and cider-nrepl were always released together and their versions had to match for things to work, but as the prominence of cider-nrepl grew and many other tools started using, this was changed.